martward/MyCollections/README.md

 Optional features:
   - Export .CSV to Google Drive / SD card / Dropbox
-  - Field can be declared as a choice menu
+  - Field can be declared as a choice menu (so the user can choose between pre defined values)
   - User can find an object by name
   - User can find list of object which satisfy a certain criteria
   - User can choose to sort objects by a certain feature